rordi/rordi.github.io/index.md

 But people typically call me *Didi*.

-I am a full-stack developer, IT project manager and entrepreneur.
-Currently in a contracting role with [IWF AG](http://iwf.ch/) near Basel, Switzerland, I am devoted to build beautiful web applications with JavaScript, PHP, HTML, CSS, etc.
+I am a full-stack developer and IT / web project manager.
+Currently in a contracting role with [IWF AG](http://iwf.ch) near Basel, Switzerland, I am devoted to build beautiful web apps with JavaScript, PHP, HTML, CSS, etc.

-I am also a co-founder and the Managing Director of [EDIQO](https://www.ediqo.com/), an online English editing service for researchers.
+I am also a co-founder and the Managing Director of [EDIQO](https://www.ediqo.com), an online English editing service for researchers.

-Previously, I spent 10 years with the STM publisher [MDPI](https://www.ediqo.com/), which I joined as its first full-time employee (besides its founder).
+Previsouly I worked for the Molecular Diversity Preservation International association (MDPI), which I joined in August 2005, and, in 2010, co-founded [MDPI AG](http://www.mdpi.com), the publishing branch of the association.

-You can check out some of my work on [GitHub](https://github.com/rordi/) or visit [Teacherflow](https://www.teacherflow.ch/), a platform we recently released to connect the Swiss Yoga and Pilates communities.
+You can check out some of my work on [GitHub](https://github.com/rordi/) or visit [Teacherflow](https://www.teacherflow.ch), a platform we recently released to connect the Swiss Yoga and Pilates communities.